Our mission is to promote the prophetic vision of ministries grounded in inclusivity, collegiality, and spiritual integrity.

 denominations, and many hold Master of Divinity Degrees or higher.

-Many have went through chaplaincy board certification and/or work as institutional chaplains in hospitals, prisons, hospice centers, etc.
+Many have gone through chaplaincy board certification and/or work as institutional chaplains in hospitals, prisons, hospice centers, etc.

 Resources are provided to help you understand what commissioning is and what institutional support is recommended for commissioning.
 It offers a growing set of sample covenants, agreements, vestments, and congregational structures.